Not My Job: Travel Guru Rick Steves Gets Quizzed On Steve Ricks

 STEVES: And then you save time for something entirely different.

 SAGAL: I see.
 Has anybody ever mistreated you?
-I'm sure it happens, you travel all over the world and people have treated you rudely or ripped you off.
-And then you say to yourself in your best Emperor Palpatine voice, I shall destroy you.
+I'm sure it happens.
+You travel all over the world and people have treated you rudely or ripped you off, and then you say to yourself in your best, like, Emperor Palpatine voice, I shall destroy you.